Where to Stay in Narita, Japan: 3 Best Areas & Hotels

 Important Tip

-Multiple Narita trips have taught us that this city doesn’t reward spontaneity when it comes to planning.
+Multiple Narita trips have taught me that this city doesn’t reward spontaneity when it comes to planning.
 The good places get snapped up months in advance, leaving the overpriced and underwhelming options for last-minute travelers.

 The sweet spot for booking Narita accommodations is 3-4 months out—enough time to secure good rates but not so far ahead that you’re locking in plans excessively early.